Trams in Ghent

-The Ghent tramway network (de Gentse tram) is a network of tramways forming part of the public transport system in Ghent, a city in the Flemish Region of Belgium, with a total of three lines (1, 2 and 4).
+The Ghent tramway network (de Gentse tram) is a network of tramways forming part of the public transport system in Ghent, a city in the Flemish Region of Belgium, with a total of four lines (T1, T2, T3 and T4).
 Since 1991, the network has been operated by De Lijn, the public transport entity responsible for buses and trams in Flanders.

-As of the end of 2008, the network had 40 HermeLijn trams and 43 PCC trams.
+The network is being operated with HermeLijn trams and Bombardier Flexity 2 trams.